 Start with the fixed amounts that you have to pay every month.
 This can be rent, student loan payment, utilities, etc. Then you start noting the other things you spend money on each month: variable costs such as gas for your car, groceries, clothes, video games, etc.

-4. Start paying student loans while in school
+4. Start repaying student loans while in school

 If you have a well-paying part-time job, it is best advised to start paying off student loans while attending classes.
 This can help you bring down the principal amount.
 According to the law, students get a grace period of 6 months until they start accruing interest on their loan.
 Furthermore, they are not obligated to make payments until after you have graduated.